Five-Year Plans of Pakistan: Third Five-Year Plans (1965–1970)

 After the 1965 Indo-Pakistani War over Kashmir, the level of foreign assistance declined and economic constraints were imposed on Pakistan.
 The third five-year plan was designed along the lines of its immediate predecessor, produced only modest growth.
 The country had become urbanised by 1970 and only 10% population lived in rural areas as compared to 1950.
 The third five-year plans promoted the activities of private sector investment and tend to increase the directly productive investment for the stable Financial sector development.

 The third programme focused on Gross national product (GNP) growth which was increased at 122% and had focused on the enhancing the capabilities of private sector to operate in the country.
 The size of the third programme was determined in the light of a careful evaluation of the recent experience under the second programme.
 Although the third programme successfully ran for the first three years of the Third Five-Year Plan, but at the end, the third programme proved to be even more of a disappointment in terms of proclaimed production goals.
 The performance of the third programme was undeniable that led the economical disaster in the country.
 Dramatically, the agriculture growth sharply declined and desperately devastated the farming class of the country.

 Fourth Five-Year Plans (1970–1975)

-The fourth five-year plans were abandoned after the fall of Dhaka East-Pakistan.
-Virtually, all fourth five-year planning was bypassed by the government of Prime minister Zulfikar Ali Bhutto.
+The fourth five-year plans was abandoned after the fall of Dhaka East-Pakistan.
+Virtually all fourth five-year planning was bypassed by the government of Prime minister Zulfikar Ali Bhutto.
 Under Bhutto, only annual plans were prepared, and they were largely ignored.

 The fourth five-year plan was replaced with the nationalisation programme which featured an intense level of government-ownership management on private entities.
 Only scientific aspects of fourth five-year plans were adopted in a view to turn Pakistan into a major "scientific superpower" in the world.